medplum/medplum/packages/docs/docs/fhir-datastore/updating-data.md

 </details>

 :::note Preventing Race Conditions
-In the TypeScript patch example, a second `PatchOperation` is included: `{ op: 'test', path: '/meta/versionId', value: existingPatient.meta?.versionId }`.
+In the TypeScript patch example, a second `PatchOperation` is included:

+`{ op: 'test', path: '/meta/versionId', value: patient.meta?.versionId }`

 This is a test to prevent race conditions.
 This will cause the `patch` to fail if the resource on the server has a different `versionId` than the one you are sending. **It is strongly recommended to include this test on all `patch` operations.**
 :::